 Our pricing for defending claims for unfair or wrongful dismissal.

 Generally, when comparing, the less you spend, the poorer the service is likely to be.
 Edward Connor is an exception to this, because we are a charity.
 We are able to offer a better service at a lower cost.
-For example, the head of the employment department, Mark Jones, has specialised in employment law since 1996 at the highest level, but his hourly rate (£140–200 ex VAT) is a fraction of what you would pay for someone much less experience in a normal solicitors’ firm.
+For example, the head of the employment department, Mark Jones, has specialised in employment law since 1996 at the highest level, but his highest hourly rate (£240 excluding VAT) is a fraction of what you would pay for someone with much less experience in a normal solicitors’ firm.

 Lawyers costs generally reflect time spent.
 In order to defend a claim for wrongful or unfair dismissal, a sensible rule of thumb when estimating costs is that for each day in a final hearing it takes about two days’ preparation (drafting the defence, and dealing with all stages up to the final hearing).
 Based upon a 1 day hearing (and a day being 8 hours) a sensible estimate in a straightforward matter would therefore be 24 hours.